-It can be similar to classic Swedish massage but focuses primarily on relieving tension in the deeper layers of muscles and fascia tissue.
-The applied pressure is deeper and the strokes are much slower.
+The amount of pressure can be similar to classic Swedish Massage but focusing primarily on relieving tension in the deeper layers of muscles and fascia tissue.
+In Swedish-style Therapy, the applied pressure will be deeper and the strokes much slower.
 Special attention may be given to problem areas of chronic tension.

 DON’T WAIT! … CONTACT US TODAY & GET STARTED